strimzi/strimzi.github.io/_posts/2024-01-29-strimzicon2024-announcement.md

 author: paolo_patierno
 ---

-We are very pleased to announce the first StrimziCon coming this year!
+We are very pleased to announce the first StrimziCon, scheduled later this year!
 This is going to be the first conference focused on our beloved Strimzi and Apache Kafka projects and it will be "virtual".
 It is organized and driven by the project maintainers in collaboration with the [Cloud Native Computing Foundation](https://www.cncf.io/).